puid/Elixir/README.md

 | 100,000 | 90 % |
 | 200,000 | 99 % |

-With no flexibility and limited utility, this solution is somewhat an interesting novelty.
+With no flexibility and limited utility, this solution is basically an interesting novelty.

 [TOC](#TOC)